KJMuzzammil/UiUx-of-jupiternotebook/README.md

-# UiUx-of-jupiternotebook
+# mileae prediction using ML
-it is a basic ui/ux of jupiter notebook using node js
+it is a basic mileae prediction project